bioteam/etldev/README.md

 * varname &emsp;# Column name in data dictionary with variable names for the ontology
 * patientid &emsp;# Patient id name in data dictionary file
 * basedate &emsp;# The baseline or enrollment date for a clinical trial participation
-* dateformat &emsp;# Options: 1=date, 2=days from baseline, 3= months from baseline, 4= years from baseline
-* datevar &emsp;# If visitdateformat not 1 : variable name containing the difference in date for the visit
+* dateformat &emsp;# Options: 0=no date - use basedate, 1=date, 2=days from baseline, 3= months from baseline, 4= years from baseline  * datevar &emsp;# If visitdateformat not 1 : variable name containing the difference in date for the visit
 * pathroot &emsp;# Name of the ontology root for concepts.csv
 * filebase &emsp;# Name for output files usually correlating with study name